 –Separation of baby from mother or father for any reason

 Good luck!
-My hope is that your Birth Wish-List will enable you to have a positive, empowering, birthing experience.
+My hope is that your Birth Wishes will enable you to have a positive, empowering, birthing experience.
 My dream is that every woman can experience labor and delivery in her own, unique way, with her preferences honored and respected.
 Remember, if you don’t make any decisions, you have no decision (standard practice, whatever that means for your care provider and hospital, will make the decisions for you).